Skip to main contentEnter

 The bottom line: Suffolk County Council believes one new council is the only financially viable option, while Ipswich Borough Council favours three councils for better local representation.
 Both want residents' input through their respective surveys.

-It cost us ~£58 to produce this article
+It cost us ~£58 to cover this story

 News